 If RCS simulation is not available in the printer profile, the connect() method connects the transformations by first connecting the into-RCS transformation of the scanner profile to the outof-RCS transformation of the printer profile, then to the into-RCS transformation of the printer profile, and then to the outof-RCS transformation in the monitor profile.
-Note that for the printer simulation transform, the simulate-RCS is replaced with the combination outof-RCS and into-RCS transformations.
+Note that for the printer simulation transformation, the simulate-RCS is replaced with the combination outof-RCS and into-RCS transformations.
 This clips color to the simulated device.

-If the simulated profile has neither the simulate-RCS nor the into-RCS and outof-RCS combination, connect() returns a KCS\NOT\ENOUGH\DATA\4\OP error.
+If the simulated profile has neither the simulate-RCS nor the into-RCS and outof-RCS combination, connect() returns a KCS_NOT_ENOUGH_DATA_4_OP error.